SRCF/greenlight/README.md

 !Status](https://coveralls.io/repos/github/bigbluebutton/greenlight/badge.svg?branch=master)
 ![Docker Pulls](https://img.shields.io/docker/pulls/bigbluebutton/greenlight.svg)

+# Note for SRCF:

+To update Greenlight, merge master into our branch `srcf`.
+To make any changes, push to the `srcf` branch.
+The ansible playbook downloads from this.

 Greenlight is a simple front-end interface for your BigBlueButton server.
 At it's heart, Greenlight provides a minimalistic web-based application that allows users to:

   * Signup/Login with Google, Office365, or through the application itself.